treenq/treenq/README.md

 When the desired infrastracture change is defined the following behaviour is expected.
 1. It creates a lock in order to allow infra update to only single process
-2. It looks for a record in a database with the given resource key within the user's space and state "open"
+2. It opens an "open" record to prepare a resource creation
-    1. If such record exists it means the the previous attemt to create resource isn't finalized, so it gets the space of the user and looks for the resource in the cloud in order to avoid duplicated infrastracture.
-    2. If the infra resource exists with the expected state - the record must be saved with status "restored"
 3. It creates the infra resource
-    1. On fail it updates the record to status "failed" and returns the defined error
+    1. On fail it updates the record to status "reverted" and returns the defined error
 4. It updates the record to status "done"
 5. It unlocks the lock